 - extra flour for when the dough gets sticky

 - In a small bowl, add the yeast, one teaspoon sugar, and warm milk.
 Allow sitting for 10 minutes to let it get frothy.

 - In a large bowl, add the dry ingredients and whisk to blend.

 - In a medium-sized bowl, add all of the wet ingredients.
 Pour in the frothy yeast mixture and whisk to blend.

-- Pour the wet ingredients into the dry ingredients and mix.
+- Pour the wet ingredients, including 4 of the tablespoons of butter melted, into the dry ingredients and mix.